gklka/adium-facebook-chat-button/README.md

 Adium Facebook Chat Toolbar Item Plugin
 ==========================

-Adium plugin for displaying a button to open Facebook chats in Safari
+**Adium plugin for displaying a button to open Facebook chats in Safari**

-<i>Do you chat with Facebook chat?
+_Do you chat with Facebook chat?_

-Do you use Adium for that?
+_Do you use Adium for that?_

-Have you ever needed to open Facebook in browser for viewing an image or the chat history?
+_Have you ever needed to open Facebook in browser for viewing an image or the chat history?_

-Did you ever complain, why is that chat so many clicks away?</i>
+_Did you ever complain, why is that chat so many clicks away?_

 If the ansers are yes, this plugin is for you.
 It adds a new button to the Adium chat window toolbar, which leads you directly there.
 Yes, it is 1 click away now. :)